 - You might just be the type of person who cannot do DIY.
 If you scratch your head when the word screwdriver is mentioned, or your heart beats in terror at the thought of removing your kitchen doors, you should probably let someone else take over.
 Not everyone is cut out for DIY.

-If you choose to go with our professional fitting service, you can trust that the builder will know what they are doing and that you will get the work completed on time, on budget and exactly how you wanted it done.
+If you choose to go with our professional fitting service, you can trust that the builder will know what they are doing.
+You'll also get the work completed on time, on budget and exactly how you wanted it done.
 But if you are looking for a builder yourself, we recommend that you take the following points into consideration.

 - Always get three quotes – even for a small job such as this one.